 Whenever Spectrum Internet (Spectrum español internet) is down, life all around you feels like it is on a halt.
 Doesn’t it?
 You have no Netflix to stream in 4K, no work emails to send back and forth, no cat videos to watch on YouTube, and now you are beginning to get angry at the paused social media feed since the connection went down.

+All this time, you were thinking it must be a minor power glitch, but it doesn’t seem so anymore, and you have got to do something about it.
 In a nutshell, you have to get your life back on track!
 You have wandered enough around the Cowtown, gorging on Tex-Mex cuisine, and staring at the artifacts down at Kimbell Art Museum.

 But, where to start?
 You don’t know the first thing about the power outage that has hit your Spectrum Internet Forth Worth connection.
 Well, worry not, here’s a detailed explanation of why your Spectrum internet connection could be down and how to check for it.

-More often than not, when there’s an internet outage it is not only you but your entire neighborhood that is suffering.
+More often than not, when there’s an internet outage, it is not only you but your entire neighborhood that is suffering.
 Also, depending on the extent of the breakdown, it may as well be the entire Fort Worth that has time-traveled to the dark ages.
 If you have run a speedtest for Spectrum and the results have come back quite disappointing, here is everything you need to know!

 **Disclaimer: It doesn’t get as bad as the dark ages might have been, but it sure feels like it.